 Prior to joining Leichtag, Jenny worked for Jewish Family Service of San Diego as the North County Outreach Social Worker where she worked to reduce the barriers to accessing both local Jewish life and community resources.

-Laura Diede, Office Assistant and Receptionist
+Laura Diede, Administration and Accounting Assistant

 In April 2010, Sharyn was hired as the Leichtag Foundation’s first Program Officer.
 Beginning in 2012, Sharyn also began to manage the Jewish Community Foundation of San Diego’s philanthropy programs and served as the lead contact for major family funds and foundations.
 Her most recent role at the Jewish Community Foundation was as its Vice President of Philanthropy.